denis-314/InfluxDB-and-Telegraf----k8s/README.md

     2. Copy the above YAML file on a local directory
     2. Open communication on ports 30015 on the Router (or other ports, but they need to be changed in the serice).

-DEPLOYMENT STEPS:
+DEPLOYMENT STEPS INFLUXDB:

-  l.
-Create the local directory used for persistent volumes on all Kubernetes nodes
+  1. Create the local directory used for persistent volumes on all Kubernetes nodes

     cd /home/kube
     mkdir influxdb-files